janvidankhara/personal-website/readme.md

 ![](/readme_images/6.png)
 &nbsp;

 This section has a form to reach out and it has a view of google maps to view the location added here.
 ### Contact me section:-
 ![](/readme_images/7.png)

+This website contains the properties that if the browser window is resized then the content of the website is automatically adjusted with it.